Differentiability and Regularization of Parametric Convex Value Functions in Stochastic Multistage Optimization: Conclusion

 \section{Conclusion}

-We have studied the differentiability properties of a class of parametric multistage stochastic optimization problems.
-Our main finding is that, under differentiability and convexity assumptions, we manage to compute the gradient of the value function of the problem with respect to the parameter by backward induction.
+We have studied differentiability properties (with respect to a parameter) of a class of parametric multistage stochastic optimization problems.
+Our main finding is that, under differentiability and convexity assumptions, we manage to compute, by backward induction, the gradient of the value function of the problem with respect to the parameter.

 In the case where the differentiability assumption is not fulfilled, we have proposed a method for obtaining lower approximations of the original parametric value functions by regularization.
 We have also shown that such approximations let us approach the value and a solution of the original problem as closely as desired --- provided the regularization coefficient is sufficiently small.